The Shifter

 Ability Score Minimum.
 As a multiclass character, you must have a minimum Constitution score of 13 in order to take a level as a Shifter, or to take a level in another class if you are already a Shifter.

 Proficiencies Gained.
-If Shifter is not your initial class, here are the proficiencies you gain when you take your first Shifter level: simple weapons and one skill of your choice from the Shifter skill list.
+If Shifter is not your initial class, here are the proficiencies you gain when you take your first Shifter level: simple weapons.

 Class Features